panwiewiorka/Sleek_TicTacToe/README.md

 # Sleek TicTacToe

-Yet another TicTacToe (aka N in a row) game, but with:
 - Straight to the point interface and lightweight look
 - Autosave of all settings, including current game progress
 - Basic AI to play against (additionally to 2 players mode)